 35%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This skill provides a reasonable high-level framework for malicious PDF analysis but critically lacks executable commands and concrete code examples, making it more of a conceptual overview than an actionable skill.
-The workflow is sequenced but missing validation checkpoints and error recovery paths.
-The content also includes explanatory tables for concepts Claude likely already understands, consuming tokens without adding proportional value.
+The workflow is logically sequenced but missing validation checkpoints and the specific tool invocations that would make it immediately useful.
+The key concepts and tools tables explain things Claude already knows rather than providing novel, actionable guidance.

 Suggestions

-Include a complete worked example showing the full analysis of a sample malicious PDF from triage through IOC extraction, with actual tool output.
+Include a complete worked example showing analysis of a sample malicious PDF from triage through IOC extraction with actual tool output

 | Dimension | Reasoning | Score |